Kurt-Blair/Library/README.md

 GetTotalLateFees: calculates and returns the total lates fees of all rented items in the library.
 GetTotalRentalCosts: calculates and returns the total rental costs of all rented devices in the library.

+My grade was an A+ on this assignment.